 - Any pet is accepted, provided there is a suitable place for them to be cared for.

-- Each pet is given a thorough health check by an RSPCA veterinarian.
+- The RSPCA Queensland provides and pays for each pet to be given a thorough health check by an RSPCA veterinarian.
 Sadly though, a lot of pets from domestic violence situations haven’t received the medical care they should have in their lives.
 This means more vet care is needed, which means more costs.
 Examples of a basic vet check-up for a dog include the dog being given flea, tick and worming medication, heartworm, as well as kennel cough injections.
 Also a lot of cases require specialist veterinary operations due to abuse the animal has suffered at the hand of the domestic violence abuser.

 For more information about the Pets In Crisis Program, please visit: Pets In Crisis

-To make a donation to Pets In Crisis, please visit: Donate to Pets In Crisis
+To make a donation to Pets In Crisis